progressivepull/Salesforce/Platform_Developer_I/Developer_Console_Basics/Generate_and_Analyze_Logs/Problem_&_Solution.md

 Generate a debug log, and create a custom Perspective to analyze it.

 * For the SFDC_DevConsole debug level, set the logging level for ApexCode to **FINEST**
-* Use the Execute Anonymous window to execute the **EmailMissionSpecialist** Apex class that you created earlier, providing your own email address
+* Use the Execute Anonymous window to execute the **EmailManager** Apex class that you created earlier, providing your own email address
 * Create a Developer Console Perspective:
     - Panels:
         - Stack Tree